Maybe you’ve heard the phrase “God’s presence” or “the presence of the Lord.” Do we truly know the meaning of this phrase? Have we even pondered it?

 Furthermore, in thinking along the lines of having guests stay overnight, it means you are sharing your home with them, giving them a place not only to interact with you in close quarters, but they also eat with you and rest there in your home.

 Jesus wants to have His home in our hearts, and us to have our home in His.
 He wants us to spend time getting to know Him and His Word through the Scriptures.
-The Lord wants companions and friends, not simply distant acquaintances who just want to feel the good vibes in the room because He is there.
+The Lord wants companions and friends, not simply distant acquaintances who just want to feel or experience something by their senses.
 Jesus wants to be our Best Friend and Highest Priority, just as we are His.
 Not just to feel something, but to know, love and obey Him.
 He wants to be with us, and He wants us to be with Him.

 When you pursue the Lord’s presence, remember what you are truly seeking: to spend time with Him, to get to know Him and be transformed as your mind is renewed in His Word.
 Ask His Holy Spirit to open your eyes to His truth and help you grow in knowing Christ Jesus.

-Remember that the tangible, manifest presence type of experiences may come and go, but God’s Spirit dwells inside of our spirits all the time.
+Remember that God’s Spirit dwells inside of our spirits.
 His indwelling presence is always with us.
 We can encounter God’s presence at any time, even when in the midst of our daily tasks we can turn our minds and hearts toward loving conversation with Him.
 It’s not about a feeling, it’s a fact of our right standing with God because of what Jesus has done for us on the Cross.

 Know that because of Jesus you can come boldly into the throne room of grace to spend time with your heavenly Father!
 He loves you so much.
 As you seek His presence with this understanding, you will find that your connection to Christ becomes even deeper and your friendship with Him grows more and more.